jnozzi/cocoadev.com/markdown/HowToGetHardwareAndNetworkInfo.md

 Of course, I still put the code here with links to where I found the code (see The Solution below).
 Please feel free to add more in the code section...

---General/CharlesParnot
+--CharlesParnot

 ----
 **Original post - nobody helped me  )`:**

-I am trying to get some basic profile of the machine running my Cocoa program, in particular: http://goo.gl/General/OeSCu
+I am trying to get some basic profile of the machine running my Cocoa program, in particular: http://goo.gl/OeSCu

 * the  number of processors
 * the clock speed of the processor(s)
 * the CPU type
 * the hostname and or ip address
-* the General/RendezVous name (as set in the Sharing pref pane)
+* the RendezVous name (as set in the Sharing pref pane)

 So I want something like a light system profile.
-I have found some info out there and have some working code for the number of processors, and the type of processor (see General/GettingTheProcessor).
-I can get the hostnames through General/NSHost.
+I have found some info out there and have some working code for the number of processors, and the type of processor (see GettingTheProcessor).
+I can get the hostnames through NSHost.
 The rest, I don't know!
 I looked hard, and could not find anything obvious.
-Even the General/RendezVous thing is quite obscure It seems General/IOKit / General/IORegistry could help for some of that.
+Even the RendezVous thing is quite obscure It seems IOKit / IORegistry could help for some of that.
 Useful links eith some tutorials/example would also help.
 Maybe somebody has written some Cocoa wrapper for all that stuff.

 Thanks for any help you can provide.
 I will put all the code I can get to work back here, of course.

-General/CharlesParnot
+CharlesParnot

 ----
 **The Solution**

-Dont' forget in Xcode: it seems you have to link against the Carbon, General/SystemConfiguration and General/IOKit frameworks.
+Dont' forget in Xcode: it seems you have to link against the Carbon, SystemConfiguration and IOKit frameworks.

-**General/CPSystemInformation.h**
+**CPSystemInformation.h**

- @interface General/CPSystemInformation : General/NSObject {}
+ @interface CPSystemInformation : NSObject {}

  //all the info at once!
- + (General/NSDictionary *)miniSystemProfile;
+ + (NSDictionary *)miniSystemProfile;

- + (General/NSString *)machineType;
+ + (NSString *)machineType;
- + (General/NSString *)humanMachineType;
+ + (NSString *)humanMachineType;
- + (General/NSString *)humanMachineTypeAlternate;
+ + (NSString *)humanMachineTypeAlternate;

  + (long)processorClockSpeed;
  + (long)processorClockSpeedInMHz;